tillkruss/laravel-phpredis/README.md

 Using PhpRedis instead of Predis with Laravel’s default `RedisServiceProvider` will result in false-positives across the framework, because PhpRedis returns `false` instead of `null` if a key does not exist.

-*Note: PhpRedis does not support sharding, using the `cluster` option in your configuration will lead to an exception.*

 ## Requirements